 “Since the company or the business will have different types of consumers, it is not always easy to understand their expectations.
 Every customer has their own needs that are different from other consumers.
 However, it is very challenging to understand and meet every customer’s expectations.
-This is a challenge that I have encountered before and many of the content strategists are facing today.
-To avoid this, all I had to do is spend a lot of time researching about the customer’s need and understanding them.”
+This is a challenge that I have encountered before and many content strategists are facing today.
+To avoid this, I had to spend a lot of time researching and understanding the customer’s needs.”

-“After arriving at the office, I would first start the day by checking my mail and responding to any urgent matter.
+“After arriving at the office, I would start the day by checking my mail and responding to any urgent matter.
 I would then start reviewing tasks for the day and create a schedule on how I would perform tasks.
-I would then have a quick review of the competitive analysis deck I created earlier.
-I would then start doing my research on my client’s business customers to understand them better and build the most fitting strategies that are effective to the company’s productivity.”
+I would then quickly review the competitive analysis deck I created earlier.
+I would then start researching my client’s business customers to understand them better and build the most fitting strategies that are effective to the company’s productivity.”

 6. Describe Briefly About Your Experience

 Here, the interviewer wants you to talk about your previous work experiences.
 Talk about where you have worked and for how long.